Andree55/Andree55/README.md

 - 🌟 Adrian, 22 years old, aspiring backend/full-stack developer
 - 🎓 Currently studying Computer Science
 - 💼 Employed and working on personal projects
-- 🏋️‍♂️ Passionate about powerlifting, kickboxing, volleyball, and traveling
+- 🏋️‍♂️ Passionate about sports and traveling
 - 🌱 Expanding my knowledge in .NET

 Thanks for visiting my profile!
 Feel free to check out my projects, and I hope you have a great day! 😊